 About the time that students enter the fourth grade, they can begin to identify the different elements of a story.
 It’s important to start introducing the concept of an introduction, a climax, a conflict and a resolution to students, while also encouraging them to take note of the characters, setting and time period of any story.

 To help with these concepts, ask the children to write a scary story that includes all of the necessary components.
 On the day the assignment is due, ask each student to read their story aloud in their most mysterious and spooky voice.
 This Halloween story hour will quickly become an annual tradition!
-Click on the image to the right to see a list of awesome 30 scary story writing prompts for kids!
+Oh… and here is a list of awesome 30 scary story writing prompts for kids!

 Halloween Poetry Reading